godai78/Podyplomowe/four-color-process.md

 ## Instructions

-> **NOTE**: the following description and pictures were done in **Photoshop CS2**.
-It should be clearly understandable also on newer version of the Adobe interface.
+> **NOTE**: the following description and pictures were done in **Adobe Photoshop CS2**.
+It should be clearly understandable also on newer version of the Photoshop interface.

 The picture used to illustrate the process is my own recreation of a comic panel by Marc Silvestri, from the *Wolverine* solo series from 1990.